Skip to main content

 Introduction

 Encryption is a crucial aspect of mobile security, ensuring that sensitive data stored on devices remains inaccessible to unauthorized users.
 In digital forensics, understanding and handling encrypted data is essential.
-MOBILedit Forensic PRO & PRO+ have certain features for bypassing security on mobile devices, but certain encryption methods pose unique challenges.
+MOBILedit Forensic PRO & ULTRA have certain features for bypassing security on mobile devices, but certain encryption methods pose unique challenges.
 This guide covers the key types of encryption you might encounter and explains the capabilities and limitations of MOBILedit Forensic when dealing with encrypted data.

 Encryption types